 ISSUES & SUPPORTING INFORMATION SOURCES: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage point).
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality?

-Response: Less than Significant Impact The project site is located within an urbanized area.
+The project site is located within an urbanized area.
 Therefore, Table 6 below analyzes whether the project adheres to applicable policies in regards to scenic quality.

-Table 6 - Project Compliance with Applicable City of Moreno Valley General Plan Policies Regarding Scenic Quality Policy Compliance Goal OSRC-2: Preserve and respect Moreno Val ley's unique c cenic resour ces, recognizing their contribution to local character rolativoly flat nortion of Policy OSRC.2-1: Limit development on hillsides and ridgelines where structures interrupt the skyline.
+Table 6 - Project Compliance with Applicable City of Moreno Valley General Plan Policies Regarding Scenic Quality

+Policy Compliance Goal OSRC-2: Preserve and respect Moreno Val Goal OSRC-2: Preserve and respect Moreno Valley's unique cultural and scenic resources, recognizing their contribution to local character and sense of place Policy OSRC.2-1: Limit development on hillsides and ridgelines where structures interrupt the skyline.
 The project is located on a relatively flat portion of the city and is not located within or adjacent to hillsides and ridgelines.
-Therefore, the project would not conflict with this policy.
-Policy OSRC.2-3: Minimize alteration of the topography, drainage patterns and vegetation of land with slopes of ten percent or more and maintain development standards to protect the environmental and aesthetic integrity of hillside areas.
-The proposed project would be developed on a relatively flat undeveloped project site.
+Therefore, the project would not conflict with this policy. topography, drainage patterns and vegetation of land with slopes of ten percent or more and maintain development standards to protect the environmental and aesthetic integrity of hillside areas. relatively flat undeveloped project would be developed on a relatively flat undeveloped project site.
 Additionally, as detailed throughout this document, the proposed project would adhere to all applicable development standards and create a development that would create a more attractive community.
 Therefore, the project would not conflict with this policy.
 Policy OSRC.2-4: Reduce or avoid visual intrusion from energy and telecommunications infrastructure.
 Encourage the undergrounding of utility lines wherever feasible and promote the use of "stealth" designs that locate wireless infrastructure on existing poles, buildings and other structures.
 All project utility lines would be installed underground.
 Therefore, the project would not conflict with this policy.
 Policy OSRC.2-5: Recognize Gilman Springs Road, Moreno Beach Drive, and State Route 60 as local scenic roads and provide large setbacks from scenic roads, as possible, to avoid encroachment of buildings on scenic views of the surrounding mountains.
 The view of Mystic Lake from Gilman Springs Road should also be protected.
-The project site is not located along or adjacent to any of the city's scenic roads.
-As detailed in Section 4.1a) , the project would not significantly impact any scenic resources.
-Therefore, the project would not conflict with this policy.
-Source: Dyett and Bhatia, 2021, p.
-10-12 As detailed above, the proposed project would adher quality.
-Therefore, impacts would be less than significant to the second seco ole regulation s in regard to scenic d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
-Response:
+Source: Dvett and Bhatia, 2021, p.
+10-12 As detailed above, the proposed project would adhere to all applicable regulations in regard to scenic quality.
+Therefore, impacts would be less than significant. d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
+Response: Less Than Significant Impact (allow Gardone Apartmente Project Dage 27 City of Marona Vallay